By John Dionicio Sanchez – Black Widow 49/Kingsman 39 – 1968

 Our unit, the 101 Air Mobile Division, was assigned to I Corp, which was in the northernmost region of South Vietnam.
 We were only a few miles south of the DMZ [Demilitarized Zone] that separated North and South Vietnam.
 This highly volatile area of South Vietnam included Khe Sanh, the notorious outpost to the northwest.
 The area also included the Imperial Capital – the Citadel of Hue, which witnessed horrendous door-to-door and hand-to-hand fighting by our Marines and Army Calvary units – and Lucifer’s Lair, the A Shau Valley, an area that rivaled the powers of hell.
 Many pilots and crews had been lost flying into this extremely dangerous valley, controlled primarily by the NVA, which had radar-guided antiaircraft weapons to use against our aircraft.

-Also in this area was the LZ Evans landing zone at Camp Evans, where my good friend and flight school comrade, Michael O’Connor, left on a mission, only to be shot down and captured by the NVA, spending the duration of the war at the treacherous “Hanoi Hilton” prison camp.
+Also in this area was the LZ Evans landing zone at Camp Evans, where my good friend and flight school comrade, Michael F O’Connor, left on a mission, only to be shot down and captured by the NVA, spending the duration of the war at the treacherous “Hanoi Hilton” prison camp.
 Directly to the west of the I Corp. area where we were stationed is the country of Laos, whose border areas were being used as staging areas by the NVA for assaults into South Vietnam.
 Much of the mission I will describe later took place in Laos.
 It was common knowledge, and rumors abounded, that our Army Special Forces –the Green Berets, had been participating in recon [reconnaissance] missions to the west near the Laotian border.

 It was approximately 2:45 in the morning when I was shaken by our scheduling officer.
 I had been in a semi-alert sleep until this moment and was very surprised, almost agitated, to have been awakened.
 But I was alert almost immediately and I wondered if we were under some sort of attack that I had to respond to.
 The officer waited a few seconds and then told me that I had been “selected” for an important mission in conjunction with MAC, Military Air Command.
 Upon hearing this, it immediately brought a sense of foreboding and apprehension.
 MAC flights were invariably bad news for everyone involved.
 MAC missions were always of the highest priority and supported by ALL the services – Army, Air Force, Navy, Marines – thus giving these missions a serious reputation for danger and survivability.
-As I prepared myself, the scheduling officer went on to awaken my co-pilot “H2O”, (his last name was GillenWater), and my Crew Chief and Door Gunner.
-I then went to the operations area and received the coordinates, frequency, and call sign of the staging area for the briefing.
+As I prepared myself, the scheduling officer went on to awaken my co-pilot “H2O”, and my Crew Chief and Door Gunner.
+I then went to the operations tent and received the coordinates, frequency, and call sign of the staging area for the briefing.
 By flashlight, I conducted the pre-flight check of my chopper, the latest and most powerful model Huey Helicopter in Vietnam.
 It was an H Model built by Bell Helicopter in FT Worth, TX.

 My flight crew was as stimulated as I had been when I told them we had to report for a MAC flight.
 Both my Door Gunner and Crew Chief checked out extra ammunition cans for their M60 machine guns, and extra ammo for the M-16s carried by H2O and me.
 They didn’t have to be asked, considering the mission.